bowashon/alx-system_engineering-devops/0x01-shell_permissions/README.md

 2.script to print all groups of which curren user is part 3.script to change owner of the file hello
 4.script to create an empty file
+5.script to add execute permission to a file